 Tat Oyi is an investigationalthat is being studied as a possible strategy to treat people living with HIV.4 Tat Oyi belongs to a group of HIV vaccines called therapeutic HIV vaccines.

 A What is a Therapeutic HIV Vaccine? fact sheet.is a type of vaccine that’s designed to improve the body’s to HIV in a person living with HIV.5 Therapeutic vaccines may be able to reduce the amount of HIV in the body and help keep HIV at undetectable levels without the need for regular .5 To learn more, read the AIDSinfo

 There are several types of therapeutic vaccines currently being studied to treat HIV.
 The Tat Oyi vaccine contains a specific HIVthat helps the body produce an immune response that can fight the .3,6

 Which clinical trials are studying Tat Oyi?

 Status: This study has been completed.

-For more details on the study mentioned above, see the Health Professional version.
+For more details on the study mentioned above, see the Health Professional version of this drug summary.

 What side effects might Tat Oyi cause?

 One goal of HIV research is to identify new drugs that have fewer side effects.
-In the EVATAT trial (NCT01793818) of Tat Oyi mentioned above, 5 out of 46 study participants experienced a serious side effect.
-Of those 5 participants, only 1 had a side effect (facial pain) that was possibly related to the Tat Oyi vaccine.
-This side effect occurred 11 months after the participant received the vaccine and lasted for 1 week.3 Some participants in the study also reported pain at the site of the injection.8
+In the EVATAT trial (NCT01793818) discussed under the previous question, five out of 46 study participants experienced a serious side effect.
+Of those five participants, only one had a side effect (facial pain) that was possibly related to the Tat Oyi vaccine.
+This side effect occurred 11 months after the participant received the vaccine and lasted for 1 week.3 Some participants in the study also reported pain at the site of the injection.6